alxyedek/brm-apiserver/perf-test-client/README.md

 INTERVAL=5 DURATION=300 ./perf-test-client/monitor-performance.sh
 ```

-### Automated Performance Test Runner
+### BRM Server Orchestrator (run-performance-test.sh)

-Use the automated script for a complete test with monitoring.
-The script uses environment variables for configuration and supports .env files:
+Use this script to test the BRM server with full lifecycle management:

 ```bash
 # Run with defaults or .env file